Where we’re at: I’m recapping my trip to The Maldives in March 2022.

 Wowza!
 If you’re on a budget — or have a fear of flying — a resort that can be reached via boat from Malé is certainly not a bad idea.
 In fact, it was my original idea, though the round trip speedboat prices can get into the triple digits as well.

 All that aside, I must say the seaplane ride itself was quite fun, which took some of the sting out of the crazy price tag.
-Also, The Standard is building their own lounge at the Malé Airport which will make the wait there a lot more fun.
+Also, The Standard is building their own lounge at the Malé Airport which will make the wait there a lot less painful.

 Food + Drinks: $420